Home » Terminology » Ears

 Rose-shaped Ears

-In the case of the Whippet and other Sight Hounds that were bred to run at high speed in a double suspension gallop, in this type of ear they are set on low, as by folding backwards when the dog is galloping, they serve the purpose of 'streamlining' the dog.
+The Whippet and other Sight Hounds were bred to run at high speed in a double suspension gallop.
+So their ears are set on low, so when the dog is galloping, they 'streamline' the dog.

 Dropped Ears